Transforming Minnesota's Public Health System

 Community health boards and Tribes are eligible to apply.

-- Focused on creating or increasing capacity to meet Assessment and Surveillance Foundational Public Health Responsibilities (FPHR) through regional staffing, knowledge, skills, and resources.
+- Focused on creating or increasing capacity to meet the assessment and surveillance foundational public health responsibility through regional staffing, knowledge, skills, and resources.

-- Creates infrastructure for regional sharing and collaboration where each CHB and/or Tribe benefits and has a voice.
+- Creates infrastructure for regional sharing and collaboration where each community health board and/or Tribe benefits and has a voice.

 - Is responsive to the regions' unique context, needs, and relationships.